cici-xingyu-zheng/Dream2024/README.md

 	2. Fine tune the descriptors with domain specific texts
 		- might be really more involved than we thought

-3. Improve Deepnose's design: I heard recently there are some ways to do 3D invariance learning for molecules (not GNNs)
+2. Improve Deepnose's design: I heard recently there are some ways to do 3D invariance learning for molecules (not GNNs)

+3. Make use of other datasets (same mixture scores and non equal intensity mixtures (concentraion?)): need to read the papers first

 Just for the sake of discussion:

-4. Diffusion models for molecule to learn the spatial distribution???
+1. Diffusion models for molecule to learn the spatial distribution???
 As there are so many odor molecules

-5. Alphafold 3 ??
+2. Alphafold 3 ??